TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Group/Index.rst

 ~~~~~~~~~~~~~~~~

 Attaching files to a database record is also achieved with group-type
-fields:
+fields.

-|img-36| Notice how all the image names end with "\_0" and some number.
+Notice how all the image names end with "\_0" and some number.
 This
 happens because all files attached to records through a group-type
 field are copied to a location defined by the "uploadfolder" setting
 in the configuration (see below).
 When a file is referenced several